Call now in confidence immediate help & advice 24/7

 During the intervention, each member will provide examples of the addiction and how it has affected them.
 These statements will be carefully planned and practised beforehand so everyone knows exactly what they will say.

 An intervention is not an opportunity to berate the affected person and make them feel guilty, no matter how frustrated and angry you feel.
-They are struggling with a disorder and need help and support to recover.
+They are struggling with a disorder and need help and support to recover, help that needs to come from a professional drug and alcohol rehab in Plymouth or elsewhere.

 CRAFT involves teaching family members how to reward and celebrate positive behaviours such as continued sobriety.
-It also focuses on removing enabling behaviours and allowing the affected person to experience the consequences of their actions.
+It also focuses on removing enabling behaviours and allowing the affected person to experience the consequences of their actions, helping them to understand why drug and alcohol rehab is a good choice.

 This can be an extremely important step, as the influence of loved ones [46] can often be just as important as peer conditions and genetics in causing addiction, or indeed any of the many different causes of addiction.

-Instead of pushing families apart, CRAFT helps to pull them closer while encouraging those affected by addiction to seek professional treatment.
+Instead of pushing families apart, CRAFT helps to pull them closer while encouraging those affected by addiction to seek professional drug and alcohol rehab treatment in Plymouth.

 For help holding an intervention to prepare a loved one for rehab in Plymouth, call our team today on 0800 088 66 86